ziqiangai/json04j/README.md

 # json04j

-This is the java implementation of [json0](https://github.com/ottypes/json0).
+This is the java implementation of [json0](https://github.com/ottypes/json0) based on Jackson.

 There are complete tests.(No statistics on serialization time)